 Remember, doing your research and building relationships with the right influencers will give a good impression of your brand.
 It’ll also create a smooth collaboration process and help you find influencers who could potentially become your brand ambassadors.

-You can find both free and paid methods on how to find influencers here.
+You can find both free and paid methods on how to find influencers in our detailed guide.

 Step 7: Figure out influencer payments